 Deterrence and Patient Education

-The OBGYN generalist holds a vital role as a patient counselor at yearly regular well-women exams.
-This counseling should include general ways to optimize fertility, including maintaining a healthy weight and upholding a healthy lifestyle, including smoking cessation and reduction of alcohol intake.[10]
-Each appointment offers an opportunity for the physician to inform their patients about fertility regardless of the patient’s desire to actively achieve pregnancy or not.
+The obstetric and gynecologic generalist plays a vital role as a patient counselor during annual well-woman exams.
+This counseling should include general ways to optimize fertility, eg, maintaining a healthy weight and adopting a healthy lifestyle, including smoking cessation and reducing alcohol intake.[5]
+Each appointment offers an opportunity for the physician to inform the patient about fertility, regardless of the patient’s current desire to achieve pregnancy actively.
+Cultural factors of the 21st century have led women to not only have fewer children but also begin procreating much later than women of prior generations.
+Once infertility is established as a diagnosis, the treatment options are not often available to everyone due to high costs and the lack of insurance.[24]

 Enhancing Healthcare Team Outcomes